When should I contact OIS?

 What university services with the visitor need?

 Will the visitor need access to IU computers, email, and libraries?
-Will the visitor need an IU ID card?
+Will the visitor need a Crimson Card?
 If so, you need to complete the Add New Person e-doc (to generate a university ID number) and the Hire e-doc (to appoint the scholar and give him or her access to get the ID card, email account, etc.).
 These e-docs are in HRMS.

 Will the visitor need to open a U.S. bank account?